10 Solid Reasons To Consider An Annuity For Your Retirement Foundation

 Here is the IRS link for more info: http://www.irs.gov/pub/irs-drop/n-03-51.pdf

-10: Income: The best benefit is offered for most of us.
-In an annuity is income.
+10: Income: Income may be the best benefit for most of us.
 Immediate income annuities provide a primary income stream for almost any possible period, even a lifetime.
-The insurance company guarantees the income and can be paid monthly via direct deposit to your bank account.
+The insurance company guarantees the income, which can be paid monthly via direct deposit to your bank account.
 The guaranteed income payment cannot be affected by market volatility, helping shield your retirement income from market risk.
 Also, most annuity products offer an income rider; the rider allows you to know in advance exactly how much payment you will have available in almost any future period.